Key Points

 By following your vet’s recommendations and making some simple changes, you can help keep your cat healthy and prevent future episodes of bladder stones.

-If you notice changes in your cat’s urination habits, it’s important to consult your veterinarian as soon as possible.
-Early treatment of bladder issues can help your cat recover quickly.
-Ignoring the problem could lead to serious complications such as kidney failure or urethral obstruction.
+If you notice changes in your cat’s urination habits, consult your veterinarian promptly.
+Early treatment can help your cat recover quickly and avoid serious complications.

 - What kind of stone does my cat have?